 Usually, it’s someone who has an idea in their head — a dream.
 But the dream is going to cost money.
-The programs she needs is going to cost money she doesn’t have — money that has to go to mundane things like groceries and diapers and a broken furnace.
+The programs she needs are going to cost money she doesn’t have — money that has to go to mundane things like groceries and diapers and a broken furnace.

-Usually, it’s someone who has tried the businesses in a box and has been frustrated and unsuccessful at that, because of a different fire she has in her soul.
+Usually, it’s someone who has tried the businesses in a box which left her frustrated and unsuccessful at that, because of a different fire she has in her soul.

 What Does Frugal Living Have to do with Home Business?

 Did they fit into my niche of encouraging would be entrepreneurs?
 Did they fit into what I had decided was the purpose of this website and my business?

-My passion was to showcase my design work (client work and personal projects I sell on sites like Zazzle), as well as help work from home moms, experience greater productivity (without neglecting relationships), and have easy to understand help and guidance for starting their home business.
+My passion was to showcase my design work (client work and personal projects I sell on sites like Zazzle), and help work from home creative entrepreneurs experience greater productivity (without neglecting relationships), and have easy-to-understand help and guidance for starting their home business.

 Did I want to add Frugally Living back into that fray too?

 Then I realized that it wasn’t business know-how that gave my home business the start it needed online.
 It was frugal living.
 Not just those first few books on frugal living, but saving money itself.

-Without cutting a little bit more to get off to a start, I couldn’t have started a home business.
+Without cutting a little more to get off to a start, I couldn’t have started a home business.

 Frugal Living, Home Business, and slowly working Your Hustle

 Since 2004, when our family of seven’s income was below the poverty line, I have been working different side hustles to add some dollars to the family budget.
-Despite all of the frugal living and entrepreneurship endeavors on my end, it was hard to grow any hustle much at all because I couldn’t reinvest in my business as much as I wanted.
+Despite all the frugal living and entrepreneurship endeavors on my end, it was hard to grow any hustle much at all because I couldn’t reinvest in my business as much as I wanted.